liudongcan666/MDDM/README.md

-# Domain Shifting: A Generalized Solution for Heterogeneous Cross-Modality Person Re-Identification [ECCV 2024]
+# Mutual Distillation Driven Dual-Space Matching for Visible–Infrared Person Re-Identification

 Welcome to use the code from our paper **"Domain Shifting: A Generalized Solution for Heterogeneous Cross-Modality Person Re-Identification"**.